Filgas08/simple-neovim/README.md

 ### *_dependencies_: *

 vim-Plug
+Lua
-others, I have to check.
+and others, I have to check

 ### *_install instructions: _*